cmeeren/Faqt/DOCUMENTATION.md

 ## Configuring options

-Faqt contains some configurable options, such as the maximum length to display when rendering `HttpContent`.
-Options are configured similarly to the formatter:
+Faqt contains some configurable options, which are adjusted similarly to the formatter:

 ```f#
 open Faqt